 Though fall may feel like New York’s shortest season, sandwiched between relentless heat and frigid temperatures, it’s one we cherish and hold close to our plaid scarf-adorned chests.
 But as the humidity fades and the leaves begin to change, we swap our aperol spritzes for pumpkin spice lattes and prepare for the spookiest season of all.
-And as if 2020 hasn’t been scary enough, we’ve rounded up 16 of the best fall and Halloween activities around New York City.
+We’ve rounded up 22 of the best fall and Halloween activities around New York City.

 (Not so) bold take: fall is Central Park’s most beautiful season.
 You’ll need frequent walks to see all the majesty: from the photo-favorite Gapstow Bridge to the enchanted-forest-esque Ramble and North Woods areas, there’s an entire world of golds, browns and reds to see.

 You definitely don't want to be late to this epic Alice In Wonderland themed cocktail adventure!
 Come along on a 90 minute topsy-turvy, theatrical AR experience that will take you down the rabbit hole and through the looking glass!
 Across 90 minutes you will: create two bespoke wonderland cocktails, solve riddles, devour “Eat Me” cake and much, much more!

 Tickets: $50 per person

 When: Wednesdays - Sundays starting September 23rd, Times Vary

 Where: Pekarna, 594 Amsterdam Ave, New York, NY 10024